safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 });
 ```

-Now that we have the proposed transaction, we can view it in the Safe{Wallet} UI.
+Now that we've the proposed transaction, we can view it in the Safe{Wallet} UI.
 However, to execute the transaction, we need the other owners to confirm it by providing their signatures.

 ```typescript
 // Extract the signer address and the signature